 - Ground floor of Solent Library in the disabled toilets

-The products are available to all students, staff and visitors to the university and is a great step to tackling period poverty on campus.
+The products are available to all students, staff and visitors to the university and are a great step to tackling period poverty on campus.

 Sustainable periods

 The term 'sustainable periods' refers to the process of actively engaging in reducing the amount of waste your period makes.
-Instead, oppting for an eco-friendly period brand/product helps to reduce waste, slow down climate change and helps decrease your carbon footprint.
-In practice, for some this could be wearing period pants, using a menstrual cup, or switching to reusable pads or a more sustainable pad or tampon brand.
-As part of our camapign, we are supplying organic and sustainable period products.
+Instead, opting for an eco-friendly period brand/product helps to reduce waste, slow down climate change and decrease your carbon footprint.
+In practice, for some, this could be wearing period pants, using a menstrual cup, or switching to reusable pads or a more sustainable pad or tampon brand.
+As part of our campaign, we are supplying organic and sustainable period products.

 Inclusive periods

-When talking about periods and menstruating, it's important to remember: not all menstrators are women, and not all women menstrate.
+When talking about periods and menstruation, it's important to remember: not all menstruators are women, and not all women menstrate.

-Menstruation is a biological function; however, people tend to refer to only women and girls when disucssing periods.
-This saddly exludes those who do not identify as women but that do menstruate, for example, trans men, non-binary, gender fluid and intersex people.
-This restrictive language also isolates those who are women do not menstruate, due to meopause, stress, disease or a hysterectomy.
+Menstruation is a biological function; however, people tend to refer to only women and girls when discussing periods.
+This sadly excludes those who do not identify as women but do menstruate, for example, trans men, non-binary, gender fluid and intersex people.
+This restrictive language also isolates women who do not menstruate, due to menopause, stress, disease or a hysterectomy.

 Need refilling?